Joey Arrington

 Joey Arrington (born July 25, 1956) is an American former NASCAR driver, team owner, and crew chief from Rocky Mount, Virginia.
 He made nine Winston Cup Series starts with a best finish of twelfth.
 He made his first start in 1974 as a seventeen-year-old and raced until 1980.

-He was the owner of Race Engines Plus LLC and is the son of former NASCAR driver Buddy Arrington.
+Arrington was the owner of Race Engines Plus LLC and is the son of former NASCAR driver Buddy Arrington.
 Arrington was a partner in Bobby Hamilton Racing.
 He started Arrington Manufacturing and Arrington Engines in 2000.
 After selling his interests in both entities, he moved the majority of his business ventures to Concord, North Carolina, before founding anew NASCAR Camping World Truck Series team in 2012.

 Biography

 Arrington is the son of Buddy and Jeanette Arrington, and often was present at his father's races.
 His interests in engines and car tuning were sparked by Petty Enterprises engine builder Maurice Petty, and Joey would tweak his skills in the Petty shop in Level Cross.
 After graduating high school in 1975, the younger Arrington became the crew chief and engine builder for his father's racing efforts.

 Arrington was an integral part of Dodge's return to stock car racing, building engines and providing parts for Dodge teams for their return to ARCA in 1991, Trans-Am, and the Craftsman Truck Series in 1995.